Edward J. Hoffman Sells 10,000 Shares of Radian Group Inc. (NYSE:RDN) Stock

-Radian Group Inc. (NYSE:RDN – Get Free Report) EVP Edward J. Hoffman sold 10,000 shares of Radian Group stock in a transaction that occurred on Wednesday, June 4th.
-The shares were sold at an average price of $33.72, for a total value of $337,200.00.
-Following the sale, the executive vice president now directly owns 201,586 shares in the company, valued at $6,797,479.92.
-The trade was a 4.73% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
+Radian Group Inc. (NYSE:RDN – Get Free Report) EVP Edward J. Hoffman sold 10,000 shares of the stock in a transaction that occurred on Wednesday, June 11th.
+The stock was sold at an average price of $34.00, for a total transaction of $340,000.00.
+Following the transaction, the executive vice president now directly owns 191,586 shares in the company, valued at approximately $6,513,924.
+This represents a 4.96% decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

-Radian Group (NYSE:RDN – Get Free Report) last announced its earnings results on Wednesday, April 30th.
-The insurance provider reported $0.99 EPS for the quarter, topping the consensus estimate of $0.95 by $0.04.
-The business had revenue of $318.11 million for the quarter, compared to the consensus estimate of $326.99 million.
-Radian Group had a return on equity of 13.96% and a net margin of 46.85%.
-Radian Group’s revenue was down .4% compared to the same quarter last year.
-During the same period in the previous year, the business earned $1.03 EPS.
-As a group, sell-side analysts predict that Radian Group Inc. will post 3.79 EPS for the current fiscal year.
+Radian Group (NYSE:RDN – Get Free Report) last released its quarterly earnings results on Wednesday, April 30th.
+The insurance provider reported $0.99 earnings per share for the quarter, beating analysts’ consensus estimates of $0.95 by $0.04.
+The business had revenue of $318.11 million during the quarter, compared to analyst estimates of $326.99 million.
+Radian Group had a net margin of 46.85% and a return on equity of 13.96%.
+The business’s revenue was down .4% on a year-over-year basis.
+During the same period last year, the business earned $1.03 EPS.
+Equities research analysts expect that Radian Group Inc. will post 3.79 EPS for the current fiscal year.

 Radian Group Announces Dividend

-Radian Group declared that its Board of Directors has approved a stock repurchase program on Wednesday, May 21st that allows the company to repurchase $750.00 million in outstanding shares.
-This repurchase authorization allows the insurance provider to repurchase up to 16.9% of its shares through open market purchases.
-Shares repurchase programs are often a sign that the company’s board of directors believes its shares are undervalued.
+Radian Group announced that its board has authorized a share buyback plan on Wednesday, May 21st that permits the company to buyback $750.00 million in shares.
+This buyback authorization permits the insurance provider to repurchase up to 16.9% of its shares through open market purchases.
+Shares buyback plans are generally an indication that the company’s management believes its shares are undervalued.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Geneos Wealth Management Inc. boosted its holdings in shares of Radian Group by 191.3% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 871 shares of the insurance provider’s stock worth $29,000 after acquiring an additional 572 shares in the last quarter.
-Picton Mahoney Asset Management lifted its holdings in Radian Group by 54.3% during the 4th quarter.
-Picton Mahoney Asset Management now owns 972 shares of the insurance provider’s stock worth $31,000 after buying an additional 342 shares in the last quarter.
-V Square Quantitative Management LLC lifted its holdings in Radian Group by 61.5% during the 4th quarter.
-V Square Quantitative Management LLC now owns 1,274 shares of the insurance provider’s stock worth $40,000 after buying an additional 485 shares in the last quarter.
-Covestor Ltd lifted its holdings in Radian Group by 35.6% during the 4th quarter.
-Covestor Ltd now owns 1,351 shares of the insurance provider’s stock worth $43,000 after buying an additional 355 shares in the last quarter.
-Finally, Smartleaf Asset Management LLC lifted its holdings in Radian Group by 124.8% during the 4th quarter.
-Smartleaf Asset Management LLC now owns 2,378 shares of the insurance provider’s stock worth $75,000 after buying an additional 1,320 shares in the last quarter.
+Large investors have recently added to or reduced their stakes in the company.
+First Trust Advisors LP boosted its stake in Radian Group by 20.6% during the 4th quarter.
+First Trust Advisors LP now owns 10,766,237 shares of the insurance provider’s stock valued at $341,505,000 after acquiring an additional 1,836,020 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in Radian Group by 4.0% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 6,340,962 shares of the insurance provider’s stock valued at $209,696,000 after acquiring an additional 246,799 shares during the last quarter.
+American Century Companies Inc. boosted its stake in Radian Group by 9.2% during the 1st quarter.
+American Century Companies Inc. now owns 3,658,250 shares of the insurance provider’s stock valued at $120,978,000 after acquiring an additional 306,889 shares during the last quarter.
+Norges Bank bought a new position in Radian Group during the 4th quarter valued at $73,693,000.
+Finally, River Road Asset Management LLC boosted its stake in Radian Group by 0.3% during the 4th quarter.
+River Road Asset Management LLC now owns 1,644,386 shares of the insurance provider’s stock valued at $52,160,000 after acquiring an additional 5,524 shares during the last quarter.
 95.33% of the stock is owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

-RDN has been the topic of a number of recent research reports.
-Keefe, Bruyette & Woods reaffirmed an “outperform” rating and set a $38.00 price objective (up from $37.00) on shares of Radian Group in a report on Friday, May 2nd.
-Compass Point downgraded Radian Group from a “strong-buy” rating to a “hold” rating in a report on Friday, May 23rd.
-Finally, UBS Group lifted their price objective on Radian Group from $34.00 to $36.00 and gave the company a “neutral” rating in a report on Monday, May 5th.
-Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $36.83.
+RDN has been the subject of several recent research reports.
+UBS Group increased their price objective on shares of Radian Group from $34.00 to $36.00 and gave the stock a “neutral” rating in a research report on Monday, May 5th.
+Compass Point lowered shares of Radian Group from a “strong-buy” rating to a “hold” rating in a research report on Friday, May 23rd.
+Finally, Keefe, Bruyette & Woods reissued an “outperform” rating and issued a $38.00 price objective (up previously from $37.00) on shares of Radian Group in a research report on Friday, May 2nd.
+Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $36.83.

 About Radian Group